|

 all of which require years of technology development and mission

-a Deep Drill Lander.
-A new
+followed by a Deep Drill Lander.
+But these proposed missions

 landing technique is being developed

 for some of the next decades missions which would use a skycrane.
-It is expected that there will be more Mars
+The Mars program has always been

-Expect the unexpected and be prepared to take advantage of it! |
+exploration business.
+Expect the unexpected and be prepared to